ATTORNEYS WHO HANDLE LINE OF DUTY INJURY CASES IN NEW YORK

 NEW YORK POLICE OFFICER -LINE OF DUTY INJURIES

 Often when police officers suffer a line of duty injury, they are able to recover much more money than the disability pay they receive.
 While most police officers are aware that they get their full pay and medical bills paid, while they are out on a line of duty injury, sometimes they are also able to sue for pain and suffering.

-Police officers also have the right to sue other people or companies who are responsible for their injuries under ordinary negligence and premises liability.
-Our New York Personal injury lawyers have represented numerous police officers in a variety of job related injuries.
+Police officers in New York, also have the right to sue other people or companies who are responsible for their injuries under ordinary negligence and premises liability.
+Our New York personal injury lawyers have represented numerous New York City police officers, as well as Westchester police officers in a variety of job related injury lawsuits.

 THE GENERAL MUNICIPAL LAW

 General Municipal Law 205e allows all police officers in the State of New York who are injured or killed in an accident to sue anyone who failed to comply with the requirements of any of the statutes, ordinances, rules, orders and requirements of the federal, state, county, village, town or city governments or of any and all their departments, divisions and bureaus.

 If you were on duty and were injured because you slipped and fell on ice or snow outside of a building, the building owner can be sued for your personal injures.
 New York City's administrative code places the responsibility to clean and clear the sidewalk in front of an apartment building or business on the property owner.
 Most of the Westchester towns, such as White Plains, Mount Vernon and Yonkers have similar requirements.